tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Using the implicit context

 If you don't specify the test of a conditional, or the collection to repeat over, the implicit context is used.
-This allows for a few nice short-hands.
+This allows for a few nice shorthands.
 For example, this is a common pattern for rendering collections:

     <if:comments>
       <h3>Comments</h3>